Tax Strategy

 5. Risk management and governance

 The Board of Longulf is ultimately responsible for its UK tax strategy and tax risk management.
-Longulf has a clear overview of its tax risk and recognises this and considers that the tax strategy sits alongside stringent financial controls to manage tax exposures.
+Longulf has a clear overview of its tax risk, recognises this, and considers that the tax strategy sits alongside stringent financial controls to manage tax exposures.

-The Group finance team works closely with the Board to ensure any Group tax decisions are consistent with and complements the Group’s overall strategy.
+The Group finance team works closely with the Board to ensure any Group tax decisions are consistent with and complement the Group’s overall strategy.

-*For the avoidance of doubt, any references to “Longulf” or “the Group” refers to the UK sub-Group consisting of Longulf Limited, Longulf Trading (UK) Limited, Yemen Gulf Line Limited, Innovative Efficient Solutions Limited, Sheba Coffee Limited and Taqa Holdings Limited.
+*For the avoidance of doubt, any references to “Longulf” or “the Group” refer to the UK sub-group consisting of Longulf Limited, Longulf Trading (UK) Limited, Your Gulf Line Limited and Sheba Coffee Limited.